jjohnson2701/EditsToISCEContainer/README.md

 I then add in the following region of interest and geocode bounding box so only the area covered by my DEM is processed.
 Lagos DEM bounding: 6.0229007, 7.0312007, 3.0039348, 4.0172348

+Then open jobscript_5m_array.sh,
+Edit the "export DEM_LOCATION=/projects/jojo8550/dems/Lagos/5m/dem.envi" to wherever your DEM is stored

 ### 5. SAR granules list setup.
 It is possible to get these lists from a couple different sites, and to generate lists that do more than run sequentially.
 As an example, here’s the one I used for my setup.
 I recommend looking at the google doc linked at the top for images of each section
 	Start at https://search.asf.alaska.edu/#/